red-gate/Tech-Radar/README.md

 The audience for this is all technical development at Redgate.
 It's purpose is to help us to align our technical software/practices to build greater consistency at Redgate.

 The radar is less appropriate for early stage products where we are still finding product/market fit (the concerns are less likely to be technical at this stage) though we still recommend it as a good set of default options.
 Our intention is that products we commit to develop/sell adhere to the tech stack in this radar.

-## Who builds the radar?

-The radar is open for anyone within Redgate to contribute.

-Contributions are reviewed by Redgate’s Technical Advisory Board (TAB).
-The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers, Head of IT, Head of CORE, Head of Product Engineering) and is led by the CTO.

 ## Frequently Asked Questions